Academy of Motion Picture Arts and Sciences: Fairbanks Center for Motion Picture Study

-The Fairbanks Center for Motion Picture Study is located at 333 S. La Cienega Boulevard in Beverly Hills and is named for legendary actor and Academy co-founder Douglas Fairbanks.
+The Fairbanks Center for Motion Picture Study, opened in 1991, is located at 333 S. La Cienega Boulevard in Beverly Hills and is named for legendary actor and Academy co-founder Douglas Fairbanks.
 It is home to the Academy's Margaret Herrick Library, a world-renowned, non-circulating reference and research collection devoted to the history and development of the motion picture as an art form and an industry.
 Established in 1928, the library is open to the public and used year-round by students, scholars, historians and industry professionals.
 The library is named for Margaret Herrick, the Academy's first librarian who also played a major role in the Academy's first televised broadcast, helping to turn the Oscar ceremony into a major annual televised event.

 The building itself was built in 1928, where it was originally built to be a water treatment plant for Beverly Hills.
 Its "bell tower" held water-purifying hardware.